EliWimmer/notion-style-tweaks/README.md

  ## Usage
  - Open from toolbar with Notion loaded
- - Select tweaks
+ - Tweak
- - Refresh to view changes

  # Current Features
 ## Tweaks
 ### Databases
 - All Views